HLMQA/neocornelia/_posts/2012-09-30-k-brosens-is-awarded-funding-from-the-university-of-leuven-and-the-flemish-science-foundation-to-develop-maptap.md

 date: 2012-09-30 22:00:00 +0000
 categories: note
-title: K. Brosens is awarded funding from the University of Leuven and the Flemish Science Foundation to develop 'MapTap'
+title: K. Brosens is awarded funding from the University of Leuven and the Flemish Science Foundation to develop 'MapTap'.
+Klara Alen and Astrid Slegten join the team.
 authors: ''
 journal: ''
 link: ''